MicrosoftLearning/mslearn-ai-studio/Instructions/archive/03b-Use-prompt-flow-NER.md

 ## Deploy a GPT model

 To use a LLM model in prompt flow, you need to deploy a model first.
-The Azure AI Foundry portal allows you to deploy OpenAI models that you can use in your flows.
+The Foundry portal allows you to deploy OpenAI models that you can use in your flows.

 1. In the navigation pane on the left, under **My assets**, select the **Models + endpoints** page.
 1. Select **+ Deploy model** and **Deploy base model**.